• ATILF - CNRS

 • Subscription Information

-This digitization project has been carried out in conjunction with the New York Public Library, which provided the archival-quality page images of its seven-volume collection of L'Ami du peuple, and the Stanford University Library, which provided funds for data entry.
+The bulk of the collection consists of L’Ami du peuple, which comprises nearly 700 issues published in octavo between September 1789 and September 1792.
+Most issues were eight pages long, though some issues stretched to twelve or sixteen pages.
+Pagination of the earlier volumes was somewhat irregularly organized, while every issue after number 70 is individually paginated.
 We are aware of a number of apparent gaps and duplications in the numerical sequence of issues.
-These numbering problems have been well documented in other sources (notably Eugène Hatin's 1866 Bibliographie historique et critique de la presse périodique française, available from Google Books, as well as Jacques de Cock and Charlotte Goëtz’s 1989 edition of Marat’s Oeuvres politiques) and do not generally indicate issues of the newspaper that are actually missing from this collection.
+These numbering problems have been well documented in other sources (notably Eugène Hatin's 1866 Bibliographie historique et critique de la presse périodique française, available from Google Books) and do not generally indicate which issues of the newspaper are actually missing from this collection.
 The only issue of L’Ami du peuple that would in fact seem to be missing from the NYPL’s bound collection is issue 399, which is replaced by a second copy of issue 299.
-De Cock and Goëtz include issues 40, 41, 43-44, and 46 in their edition of L'Ami du peuple, but these only ever existed in manuscript and are thus absent from the NYPL edition.
+Several numbers -- including 40, 41, 43-44, and 46 -- exist only in manuscript and are thus absent from the NYPL edition.
 The NYPL’s edition of the text is also missing four pages from issue 407.

 Humanities Division Wordmark